amazon-connect/amazon-connect-streams/Documentation.md

 ## Overview
 The Amazon Connect Streams API (Streams) gives you the power to integrate your existing web applications with Amazon Connect.
-Streams gives you the power to embed the Contact Control Panel (CCP) UI components into your page, and/or handle agent and contact state events directly giving you the power to control agent and contact state through an object oriented event driven interface.
-You can use the built in interface or build your own from scratch: Streams gives you the power to choose.
+Streams lets you embed the Contact Control Panel (CCP) UI components into your page, and/or handle agent and contact state events directly giving you the power to control agent and contact state through an object oriented event driven interface.
+You can use the built in interface or build your own from scratch: Streams gives you the choice.
+This library must be used in conjunction with [amazon-connect-chatjs](https://github.com/amazon-connect/amazon-connect-chatjs) in order to utilize Amazon Connect's Chat functionality.

 ## Architecture
 Click [here](Architecture.md) to view a quick architecture overview of how the